ofekbarshalom/Java/README.md

 - **Fundamental Algorithms**:
   - Dive into basic algorithms for sorting, searching, and problem-solving techniques crucial for writing efficient code.

-## Project Features

-- **Structured Learning Path**: Organized modules that build upon each other for a smooth learning experience.

-- **Hands-On Examples**: Practical examples and exercises to reinforce understanding of concepts.

-- **Comprehensive Documentation**: Detailed explanations and comments throughout the code for clarity on Java concepts.

 ## Getting Started

 To get started with this repository, follow these steps: